WICG/private-network-access/permission_prompt/explainer.md

 Unfortunately, the IoT ecosystem has been moving away from this model.
 Our understanding is that in order for a device to get a coveted MFi (“Works with HomeKit”) certification from Apple, it must not require direct internet access for the initial setup.

 If the device cannot directly inform the backend of its certificate hash, then both ends must somehow compute the same public key independently.
 Sounds like a job for [TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password)!
-Except that it requires the device to have a moderate and accurate clock, which is often not the case when powering devices on for the first time.
+Except that it requires the device to have a moderately accurate clock, which is often not the case when powering devices on for the first time.
 Once again, this problem could be solved with NTP or somesuch network-based protocol, but the requirement that the device not communicate to the internet precludes this approach.

 Long story short, there does not seem to be a way to get out of this bind and achieve our goals with WebTransport.